-UPDATED TO 2013 Editorial Calendar (see download below).
+UPDATED TO 2014 Editorial Calendar Template

-Editorial Calendar Yearly Format
+Editorial Calendar Template Yearly Format

-The editorial calendar is for 2013 and color coded by month.
+The editorial calendar template is for 2014 and color coded by month.
 The colors match my tabs in my binder where I keep all my information for my business each month.
 I also like the way the colors look.
 It is easy for me to see where each month is and I can look at the year in terms of weeks or months.

 Above is a closer view and you can see that I have Post Topic and Month Topic.
 The Post Topic are my weekly posts.
 I have a loose system of writing certain types of posts on certain days like this: